 Image: St. Nicholas of Bari by Gherardo Starnina (c.
 1360–1413) of Florence, Italy.

 This article was posted on Monday, December 23rd, 2013 at 12:20 pm and is filed under Countries & Cultures, Holiday Songs, Holidays Around the World, Italian Nursery Rhymes, Italy, Languages, Nursery Rhymes, St. Nicholas Day, St. Nicolas Songs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “St. Nicholas of Bari”